theAxolotlAntics/RimWorldMod-SmartGenes/README.md

 ## What It Does

-When the game loads, Smart Genes scans every `TraitDef` present — from vanilla RimWorld, Biotech, and any mods you have installed — and generates a gene for each one.
+When the game loads, Smart Genes scans every `TraitDef` present from vanilla RimWorld, Biotech, and any mods you have installed, and generates a gene for each one.
 Equip a pawn with that gene, and they'll always have that trait, no matter what.

 Multi-degree traits (like Neurotic / Very Neurotic, or Trigger-Happy / Careful Shooter) each get their **own dedicated gene**, one per degree, so nothing is skipped.